-Darn holidays… I’m supposed to feel festive, energetic, excited.
-I’m supposed to look forward to the New Year with anticipation and, well, happiness – it is ‘Happy New Year,’ right?
+Magical holidays?
+Not for everyone.
+We’re supposed to feel festive… energetic… excited!
+We’re supposed to look forward to the New Year with anticipation and, well, happiness – it is ‘Happy New Year,’ right?
 So, why does this time of year create so much stress and anxiety?
 Why are so many people exhausted, even depressed under their cheery façades?

-Since the first steps in working through a problem are to recognize, define and accept it, let’s face it – the holiday season CAN be fun, but it can also be incredibly challenging.
-Especially this year, following so soon after the highly contentious elections.
-So give yourself a break.
+Since the first step in working through a problem is to recognize, define and accept it, let’s face it – the holiday season CAN be fun, but it can also be incredibly challenging.
+Especially this year, with the intense political discord and the many natural disasters.
+So give yourself a break!

 Sure, there are tons of positive things about the holidays, including the window displays, the festivity, the spirituality and the family bonding.
-But there are also tons of stressors, like the time and effort of preparing for family gatherings, parties, shopping, completing work projects, etc.
+But there are also tons of stressors, like the time and effort of preparing for family gatherings, parties, travel arrangements, shopping, the additional expenses, rush to complete work projects, etc.

 First it’s the Thanksgiving gathering (if you have people with whom you gather, and if you don’t, you might feel a sense of isolation).
 Having people over, for the somewhat disorganized, can be a time-consuming quagmire.
 It isn’t just the meal prep; it’s clearing the paper clutter off the dining table and finding hiding spots for the various piles of stuff.
 And the traveling doesn’t help – especially if stuck in holiday traffic (I admit it; I’ve skipped family events to avoid a two-hour traffic jam).

 Then there are the interpersonal issues.
 Whether it’s home for the holidays and dealing with complicated family relationships, or the feelings of loss when you think about missing loved ones or the lack of a significant other with whom to share a New Year’s kiss.
-Then there’s the double-edged pleasure of having children home from school, especially if you still have to work.
-And magnify the difficulty if you have children who get easily overwhelmed or over excited by a disruption of their routine.
+There is also the double-edged pleasure of having children home from school, especially if you still have to work.
+And magnify the difficulty if you have children who get easily overwhelmed or overly excited by a disruption of their routine.

-I can go on, but now that it’s really clear you’ve reasons to feel Holiday Anxiety Disorder, let’s switch to what we can do differently to have a better, more fulfilling holiday season.
+I can go on, but now that it’s really clear you have valid reasons to feel Holiday Anxiety Disorder, let’s switch to what we can do differently to have a better, more fulfilling holiday season.